microsoft/ConversationLearner-Samples/README.md

         LUIS_AUTHORING_KEY      		 | LUIS authoring key for this app SCM_DO_BUILD_DURING_DEPLOYMENT | true

-    4. Click on "Save" near the top of the page
+    4. Click "Save" near the top of the page
 5. From the app service dashboard's navigation pane select the ``advanced tools`` and navigate to Kudu website for your app service.
 The url for Kudu tools of your web application is `https://<your_app_name>.scm.azurewebsites.net`
 6. Zip local folder of your Conversation Learner bot (Note that zip file should have all the artifacts in its root and not in a subdirectory).
 You don't need to include the following folders/files in the zip file: 1) Any folder/file starting with ``.``, e.g. _.git, .github_, 2) node_modules folder. (`SCM_DO_BUILD_DURING_DEPLOYMENT` application settings will configure Kudu deployment engine to run `npm install` as part of deployment and install all the necessary node dependencies based on package.json.
 You can read more about deploy from a zip file [here](https://github.com/projectkudu/kudu/wiki/Deploying-from-a-zip-file).).
 Also make sure that you have the [engine version](https://github.com/Microsoft/ConversationLearner-Samples/blob/5d3bc6b6d43750b1c9216976b81850304197c912/package.json#L50) configured in your package.json to node.js 8.8 or higher.
 If not make sure to set the `WEBSITE_NODE_DEFAULT_VERSION` to `8.8` in application settings.
 7. Navigate to `https://<your_app_name>.scm.azurewebsites.net/ZipDeploy` and drop the zip file from previous step to the file explorer area in the website